andrekramer/erdna/README.md

 or use "curl" commands to post any of the code samples in the files in the example directory to the running erdna server.

+Tests are semi automated.
+Run py-install and then "python3 test examples/procs" or other files in the exmaples directory.
+A small number of Fails need manual examination but can be due to indeterminate results.